MicrosoftDocs/azure-dev-docs/articles/terraform/includes/terraform-destroy-plan.md

     terraform apply main.destroy.tfplan
     ```

-**Key points:**

-- If you rerun the steps in the [Verify results](#6-verify-results) section, you see that the changes to your Azure subscription have been undone.
+1. If you rerun the steps in the [Verify results](#6-verify-results) section, you see that the changes to your Azure subscription have been undone.